typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

 - `extendDefaults` - if you're specifying custom `types`, you can set this to `true` to extend the default `types` configuration.
   - This is a convenience option to save you copying across the defaults when adding another type.
   - If this is `false`, the rule will _only_ use the types defined in your configuration.
+- `allowObjectInGenerics` - Allows `object` type usage in some special cases related to generics.

 Example configuration: